somestudentcoder/vorotree/README.md

 The tool supports JSON and CSV files which need to have the following format in order to visualize the data properly.

 * **Name** is used as the label of the polygon.
+* **Children** or **Parent**, depending on the filetype used, define the hierarchical nature of your data.
 * **Weight** influences the size of the polygon.
 Only the leaves should have this property.
 If the weight is not given, the size of the polygon depends on the amount of children.
+* Any other attributes of a data point that are a number are automatically added to the settings menu as a weight accessor.
+So any other numerical attributes in your data can also be used to weight the visualization i.e. **Size**, **Age** etc..

 ### JSON Example ###